-Today St Louis is the biggest city in Missouri and one of the largest inland ports in the country.
-It is a modern, commercial, industrial and cultural centre.
-Although a cosmopolitan river metropolis, reminders of its frontier history are in evidence throughout the city, most visibly in the shining steel Gateway Arch that is the famous landmark of St Louis, dedicated to the pioneers of the western frontier.
+Today, St Louis is a modern, commercial, industrial, and cultural centre.
+It operates as the biggest city in Missouri and one of the largest inland ports in the country.
+Reminders of St Louis's frontier history are evident most visibly in the shining steel Gateway, the famous landmark dedicated to the pioneers of the Western Frontier.

-It is a city with numerous personalities: a mix of authentic America with a vaguely European air.
-Music from the nations past floats from the famous jazz and blues clubs over the waters of the Mississippi, paddle steamers dock along the riverfront where warehouses that once housed industrial cargoes now contain antique shops and restaurants as part of the revitalised Laclede's Landing Historic District.
+The city has numerous personalities, existing as a mix of authentic America with a vaguely European air.
+Music from the nation's past floats from famous jazz and blues clubs, while paddle steamers dock along a riverfront filled with antique shops and restaurants now part of the revitalised Laclede's Landing Historic District.

 Become our St Louis Travel Expert